openvolley/datavolley/README.md

 ![](man/figures/README-unnamed-chunk-9-1.png)<!-- -->

-(Note the `court_colour = "indoor"` option on this plot.)

-The second source of position data is court coordinates.
+Another source of position data is court coordinates.
 These are not included in all data files, because generally they must be manually entered by the scout and this can be a time consuming process.
 For the purposes of demonstration, here we generate fake coordinate data: